MatheusMottaGit/MatheusMottaGit/README.md

 ### :man_technologist: About Me :
   <span>
     Since 2021, I am working to improve my coding skills as a FullStack Developer.
-During this time, I've learned the basics of frontend as   <strong> HTML5, CSS, JavaScript </strong>, and now, working with PHP and Laravel framework!
+During this time, I started learning the basics of frontend as HTML5, CSS, JavaScript, and now, working with <strong>PHP and Laravel Framework</strong>!
   </span>

   <br>